 - Food served Mon & Wed–Fri noon–2pm, 6–10pm; Sat noon–10pm; Sun noon–5pm.
 Closed Tue.

 - Average price £10 (set lunch); £18 (evening meal)

 Wonderful things come in small packages at this exciting and cannily priced neighbourhood eatery on Leith Walk.

-- Notable dish: Short ribs of beef
+- Notable dish: Pan-fried hake

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

 - Music on stereo: Blues mix